 It is the School's policy to maintain its cash and cash equivalents in major banks.
 Deposits are insured by the Federal Depository Insurance Corporation ("FDIC") up to \$250,000 per depositor, per financial institution.
-As of June 30, 2023, the bank balance of the School's cash deposit accounts totaled \$59,149, and the carrying amount totaled \$58,004.
+As of June 30, 2024, the School's cash balance in excess of the FDIC insured limit was \$865,206.